 With all types of fee arrangements, you should ask what costs and other expenses are covered in the fee.
 Does the fee include the lawyer's overhead and costs or are those charged separately?
 How will the costs for staff and support be charged -- such as secretaries, paralegals, messengers, and process servers.
 In contingency fee arrangements, make sure to find out whether the lawyer calculates the fee before or after expenses.

-When it comes to hiring an attorney, the type of fee arrangement you set up is important and can shape the way your attorney manages your case.
+When it comes to hiring a family law attorney, the type of fee arrangement you set up is important and can shape the way your attorney manages your case.
 You always have the right to talk about different fee arrangements before retaining an attorney's services, legal assistance which can make all the difference in your case.
 Get started today and find the right family law attorney for your needs.